 Loss of self-awareness can leave you without faith or hope.
 Not because of an inward wobble or self-doubt, but because the connections were all erased.
-People can feel entirely energetically isolated from everything around them.
+People can feel energetically and spiritually isolated from everything around them.

 It can feel as though the ‘real you’ was beamed up by Scottie when you weren’t looking.
 You have no idea what is missing or what needs fixing; all you know is that life is very broken.